Italian Army: 1975 reform

 The most significant reorganization of the Italian Army took place in 1975, when the regimental level was abolished and battalions came under direct command of newly formed multi-arms brigades.
 At the same time, the reduction of the military service from 15 to 12 months for the army and air force and from 24 to 18 months for the navy forced the army to reduce its forces by nearly 45,000 troops.
 Therefore, while in the existing brigades "Orobica", "Tridentina", "Cadore", "Julia", "Taurinense", "Friuli", "Trieste", "Folgore", "Pinerolo", "Aosta" and "III Missile Brigade" only the regimental level was abolished, the divisions and "Pozzuolo del Friuli" brigade were subjected to major changes:

-While the "Cremona" division was reduced to a brigade, the "Granatieri di Sardegna" and "Legnano" divisions and the "Pozzuolo del Friuli" brigade were split to create two new brigades each.
-Afterwards, the three divisions ceased to exist.
+While the Infantry Division "Cremona" was reduced to a brigade, the Infantry Division "Granatieri di Sardegna" and Infantry Division "Legnano" and the Cavalry Brigade "Pozzuolo del Friuli" were split to create two new brigades each.
+Afterwards, the three units ceased to exist.

 The remaining four divisions were also subjected to major changes and reductions, however, unlike the above three divisions, they remained in service after the reform.
-The units of the "Folgore" and "Mantova" divisions were mostly disbanded, and the remnants used to create one brigade each; then the two divisions were augmented by two brigades each to bring them back up to strength.
-The "Centauro" division was split into two brigades and then brought back to full strength by adding the Mechanized Brigade "Legnano".
-Only the "Ariete" division saw no reduction in its ranks, and its three regiments were used to create three brigades.
+The units of the Infantry Division "Folgore" and Infantry Division "Mantova" were mostly disbanded, and the remnants used to create one brigade each; then each of the two divisions was augmented with two brigades to bring them back up to strength.
+The 131st Armored Division "Centauro" was split into two brigades and then brought back to full strength by adding the Mechanized Brigade "Legnano".
+Only the 132nd Armored Division "Ariete" saw no reduction in its ranks, and its three regiments were used to create three brigades for the division.

-After the reform the structure of the army was:
+After the reform the organization of the army was: